 CMT recently unveiled a new product that they are calling Claim Studio.
 Claim Studio utilizes the existing telematics data that the company collects and then automatically puts together a narrative accident report as soon as it detects a crash.
 This report is compiled before someone even contacts their insurer to report a crash, allowing customers to file claims and receive payment faster than ever before.

 CMT first made waves back in 2012 when they first released their mobile usage-based auto insurance to the general market.
 Since then, their telematics technology has been implemented in 25 countries around the world.
-If their new Claims Studio products works like they say it well, auto-generated accident reports could become standard in the not-to-distant future.
+If their new Claims Studio products work as they say it will, auto-generated accident reports could become standard in the not-to-distant future.